Quail Lodge & Golf Club: A slice of California countryside for Monterey golfers

 "No. 12 is the one that kind of separates the men from the boys," Farley said.

 How about another shoot-through-the-hatch, into the wind, watch-out-for-the-tree-on-the-right, it's-OK-to-go-left-but-not-too-far type of par 3?

 "Get a par here and it kind of feels like a birdie," said Farley, who proceeded to par the hole.
 As if 12 weren't difficult enough, it plays into the wind and over the Carmel River.
 Good thing there are closer tee boxes for the fainter of heart.

 Things settle back into a groove again until you reach 16, clearly the toughest hole on the course.
 It's a 408-yard par 4 with a 90-degree dogleg right, water guarding the corner and a greenside bunker gobbling up short second shots.
 If you haven't had a blow-up hole yet, this will probably be the one.

 A round at Quail Lodge will feel different from other rounds on the Monterey Peninsula.
 You won't see too many other people, unless you play on a big weekend.

 While the course is top notch and immaculately maintained, it doesn't have that intimidation factor of Pebble Beach.
 It's very women-friendly and may be the perfect course for a couple, two couples, or four friends who just want a quiet morning of quality golf without getting too heavily beat up.

 The service is first-rate, very attentive and knowledgeable.
 And Edgar's, the restaurant overlooking the practice range and putting green, has superb food in a California contemporary setting, complete with a dozen plasma TV screens and a stylish bar.

-At $160 a round, it doesn't come cheaply and non-members must stay overnight for access to the course.
+A round at Quail Lodge doesn't come cheaply.
 But that's still much less expensive than more famous courses to the west and the experience is very memorable.